HELLO, I'm Faisal(fie-zel)

 With over 12 years of experience, I've had the opportunity of leading the technical direction of digital, interactive experiences for world-recognized global brands while working at award winning agencies such as MRM WORLDWIDE, ROKKAN, etc.

-My current focus is leadership development & scaling technical teams to shape and execute vision, innovating on solutions for everyday problems in the digital space.
+My current focus is leadership development & scaling technical teams to shape and drive a vision that aims to push boundaries and innovate faster on solutions for everyday problems in the digital space.

 MY CAREER PATH (At A Glance)